How to Make the Best Scungilli Salad: Authentic Italian Recipe

 Can I Make Scungilli Salad Ahead of Time?

 Yes, and you should!
 Prepare the salad the night before serving.
-Consequently, flavors meld, and the celery retains pleasant crunch.
-Store in an airtight container for up to 48 hours.
+As it rests, the ingredients soak up the marinade while the celery keeps its crisp texture.
+Keep it sealed in a covered container in the fridge for up to two days.
 Beyond that point, texture declines.

 What’s the Best Substitute for Scungilli?